Glide Symmetry Protected Higher-Order Topological Insulators from Semimetals with butterfly-like Nodal Lines

-Recently, we have proposed~\cite{Xiaoting2020} a new type of NLSM in {\it spinless} systems, which hosts a butterfly-like NL consisting of a pair of concentric intersecting coplanar ellipses (CICE) residing on a plane in $k$ space.
-The CICE are protected by time-reversal and various spatial symmetries, including two glide symmetries, and only 9 out of 230 space groups (SGs) are feasible to host them.
-Furthermore, for one of the SG, $Pbam$ (No.55), we have constructed a minimal tight-binding model which exhibits CICE.
-The objective of this work is to include the ($Pbam$) symmetry-invariant SOC in the model Hamiltonian and to study the topological properties.
-We demonstrate that the CICE act as the origin of a TCI protected by two glide symmetries.
-With substantial SOC, the CICE become anticrossing, thus driving a phase transition from NLSM to a $\Z_{4}$ = 2 TCI~\cite{Po2017,Kruthoff2017,Khalaf2017a,Song2018b}, due to the fact that the CICE are essentially sets of NLs stemming from the DBI.
-We further uncover the coexistence of the wallpaper fermion~\cite{Wieder2018a} with the HOTI phase, which is demonstrated by the emergence of double-hourglass fermion on the (001) surface and 1D helical hinge states when the sample geometries are distinctively and properly selected.
-Moreover, its higher order feature is demonstrated for the first time by 1D hinge states protected by glide symmetry.
+In this Communication, we include the $Pbam$ (No.55) symmetry-invariant SOC in a minimal tight-binding (TB) model which exhibits CICE in Ref.~\cite{Xiaoting2020a}, and (i) demonstrate that the CICE act as the origin of a TCI protected by two glide symmetries.
+With substantial SOC, as shown in Fig.\ref{Fig1}b, the CICE become anticrossing, thus driving a phase transition from NLSM to a TCI with $\Z_{4} = 2$~\cite{Po2017,Kruthoff2017,Khalaf2017a,Song2018b} due to the fact that the CICE are essentially sets of NLs stemming from the double-band-inversion (DBI). (ii) Consequently, the intertwined drumhead surface states (DSSs) on the (001) surface (wallpaper group (WG) $pgg$) stemming from the CICE nodal lines, evolve to the topological surface states (TSSs) with a fourfold Dirac fermion~\cite{Wieder2018a,young2015} protected by the two glide symmetries, corresponding to the TCI as shown in Fig.\ref{Fig1}b and Fig.\ref{Fig2}d, respectively. (iii) We further uncover the higher-order topology of the system featuring the 1D helical hinge states when the sample geometries are distinctively and properly selected.
+Moreover, it is the new HOTI protected by a nonsymmorphic glide symmetry.